-Me: market share If Saudi Arabia cuts down production, it will loose out the market share to other countries like Russia.
+Me: market share If Saudi Arabia cuts down production, it will lose out the market share to other countries like Russia.

 P2: How is Russia’s economy dependent on oil?

-P2: could this be the reason why USA is asking Saudi Arabia to not cut production?
+P2: Could this be the reason why the USA is asking Saudi Arabia to not cut production?

-Me: yes. specially because of the Ukraine – Russia conflict.
+Me: Yes, especially because of the Ukraine – Russia conflict.
 A lot of other sanctions have also been imposed on Russia.

-Me: the communist powers mainly USSR were supporting North korea whereas USA was supporting South Korea.
+Me: the communist powers mainly USSR was supporting North Korea whereas the USA was supporting South Korea.